flokapi/leetcode-explanations/dynamic_programming/README.md

-### Approach 4: Breath First Search using a bitmask
+### Approach 4: Breath First Search using a bit-mask

-It works like the previous approach, but we can use a single number to represent all reached values using the bitmask technique.

-By doing so, we can manipulate multiple bits in a single operation, making this solution very fast.
+It works like the previous approach, but we can use a single number to represent all reached values using the bit-mask technique.
+By doing so, we can manipulate multiple bits in a single operation.

+This solution offers an excellent performance:

+- it is very fast.
+If there is a `coin_count` solution, it will find the solution in only `coin_count` iterations.
+Although, the worst case time complexity is still O(coin_count * amount)
+- it uses constant memory.

 If there is a way to reach the amount, it has to be done in `amount + 1` iterations.
 Otherwise we return `-1`.